What Is a Good Typing Speed? WPM Benchmarks for 2026

 For programming

 Raw WPM matters less than you'd think.
 50-70 WPM with high accuracy is more valuable than 100 WPM with frequent errors.
 Programming involves thinking and navigation, not just raw text input.
+If you want a deeper dive on the tradeoff, see WPM vs accuracy.

 For competitive typing